sylabs/singularity/e2e/README.md

     to the local testing registry as a Docker/OCI image.
   - The image is pushed to `<registryURI>/registry_test_oci-sif:latest`, and this URI is saved in `testenv.TestRegistryOCISIF`.

+**Any test whose correct operation depends on the existence of one of the images listed here should begin by calling the corresponding EnsureXYZ() function.**

+Remember that the actual initialization carried out by these functions will only ever happen once, and so the performance cost of an EnsureXYZ() call to initialize an image that has already been initialized is negligible.

 ## Profiles